 Sample Short Head Bicep Workout

-Arm training can either be combined with another body part, or it can be on its own day in itself.
-Here are 3 separate sample workouts that you can use to implement some of these exercises.
+Arm training can either be combined with another body part, or it can be on its own day.
+Here are 3 separate sample workouts you can use to implement these exercises.
+Aim to train biceps 2 times per week with at least 48 hours of recovery between sessions, targeting 10–16 total sets per week for meaningful growth.

 Sample Back & Bicep Workout